djradon/predicates/pred.md

 - differentiate between notes that represent something (e.g. topics, solutions) and notes that are something (vs, journal)
   - comes down to "is about" something vs "is (a literary) something"?
+    - could come down to resources being terms (instead of topics) [[vs.terms-vs-topics]]
+      - and contextual terms at that
-    - because the only things that refer to something and also are the something they refer to (self-referentiality) are
+    - literary because the only things that refer to something and also are the something they refer to (self-referentiality) are
       - literature
       - symbols
       - computer programs (and some pointers?)